slerman12/UnifiedML/README.md

 > &#9432; You can customize the task name with ```task_name=```.
 Otherwise, it will default to the Dataset class name (in the above examples, ```MNIST``` and ```TinyImageNet```).

-——❖——

 **UnifiedML is compatible with datasets & domains beyond Vision.**

-See our full [end-to-end example](https://www.github.com/agi-init/XRD) of Crystalographic-Structure-And-Space-Group classification, in which we fully reproduce the [paper on classifying crystal structures and space groups from X-ray diffraction patterns]() in a single succinct file with some UnifiedML commands.
+See our full [end-to-end example](https://www.github.com/agi-init/XRD) of Crystalographic-Structure-And-Space-Group classification, in which we reproduce the [paper on classifying crystal structures and space groups from X-ray diffraction patterns]() in a succinct file with some UnifiedML commands.
 The custom Crystal & Space Groups dataset will be downloaded automatically in the example.

 > &#9432; Note that this dataset consists of *1-dimensional* data that is read into a 1D CNN and MLPs.
 UnifiedML architectures like CNN and MLP are **dimensionality-adaptive**!